 "For every George Floyd, like how many dozens or hundreds of others were not in the national news," she says.
-"We've been really trying this year to raise more awareness about local victims of police brutality, like Ryan Stokes, Cameron Lamb, Terrance Bridges."
+"We've been really trying this year to raise more awareness about local victims of police brutality, like Ryan Stokes, Cameron Lamb, Terrence Bridges."

 Home is also where Black Rainbow's Ryan Sorrell wants to focus.